 New to the relational research program?
 An introductory overview can be found in chapter two of the new edited collection by Gabriele Lakomski, Scott Eacott and Colin Evers (2017).
 Questioning Leadership: New Directions For Educational Organizations.
 London: Routledge.
 Additionally, this paper provides a useful overview: Eacott, S. (2016).
 Methodological notes on the study of educational leadership relationally.
 Journal of Educational Administration and Foundations, 25(2), 3-14.

 The first book length treatment of the relational approach is Eacott’s (2015) Educational Leadership Relationally.
+The most comprehensive overview appears in Eacott’s (2018) Beyond leadership: a relational approach to organizational theory in education.
 See also the Publications tab for many other papers and chapters using the relational approach.
 Ongoing work is currently being articulated at the moment in conference papers and empirical projects and will be published shortly.

 Using the relational approach in your dissertation, thesis, or a paper?
 Dr Eacott has developed an indicative guideline for structuring your writing.
 See here.